-We sat down with Dr. Mike Bishop, founder of Summerland Camps, to talk about kids’ technology addiction.
+We sat down with Dr. Mike Bishop, tech addiction expert, to talk about kids’ technology addiction.
 Learn what red flags indicate that your child has screen time issues, how to develop positive screen time habits, and the importance of having a dialog between you and your children once they have their own device.

 Listen along on our podcast